ripper19/pharmacy_system_spring/README.md

 All endpoints are secured with Basic Authentication

+Edit **application.properties.example** with your own db details.
+Mine uses Postgres so you will have to change it for MYSQl.

 **For testing a Superadmin will be created automatically.**
 **To test** in bash simply run: